Department of Computer and Information Sciences

 CS-298.
 Cyber Security Virtual Internship.
 3.00 Credits.

 In this course, students will become "cyber interns" and work in teams with course faculty, graduate assistants, and industry experts as mentors using the iQ4 online/cloud communication platform.
 The goal of the course is to enable students to analyze realistic case scenarios and identify the depth and breadth of cybersecurity from multiple perspectives.
 Students will focus on the interrelated dimensions of threats (which may include but are not limited to technical, procedural, legal, behavioral, skills/proficiencies) and the spectrum of constituent cyber domains/functional areas in which to identify solutions.
 The content for the course covers core competencies e.g., knowledge, skills, and abilities relating to the identification, detection, protection against, response to, and recovery from an insider threat including how to build and maintain communications with executives, peers and regulators.
 In addition, essential skills (e.g., teamwork and communications skills), which are required in the workforce.
 The assignments in the course are designed to assess both core competencies and essential (soft/professional) skills.
-Course Type(s): Stem.
+Course Type(s): Stem, Core curriculum course.

 CS-299.
 Experiential Learning Internship.
 3.00 Credits.